 Here, the defendant's motion to dismiss relies on four principal arguments.
-First, the defendant argues that RSA 516:36 forecloses the suit because it makes internal investigations inadmissible in almost all civil actions.3 Second, the defendant argues that, as a matter of law, RSA 105:13-b does not provide the plaintiff a cause of action to seek a declaratory judgment.
+First, the defendant argues that RSA 516:36 forecloses the suit because it makes internal investigations inadmissible in all civil actions.3 Second, the defendant argues that as a matter of law, RSA 105:13-b does not provide the plaintiff with a cause of action to seek a declaratory judgment.
 (Def.'s Mot.
-Dismiss ¶¶ 11-15.)
+Dismiss ¶¶ 9-22.)
 Third, the defendant argues that the plaintiff has failed to state a claim for either a procedural or substantive Fourteenth Amendment Due Process violation.
-(Id. ¶¶ 27-60.)
+(Id. ¶¶ 23-52.)
 Finally, the defendant argues that the plaintiff is barred by 42 U.S.C. § 1983 from seeking monetary damages from the defendant in his official capacity.
-(Id. ¶¶ 61-64.)
+(Id. ¶¶ 53-56.)

 The plaintiff objects.
-First, he contends that the rule of evidence in RSA 516:36 does not apply to this proceeding because it is not a tort case and sounds exclusively in equity.
-Second, he argues that while RSA 105:13-b does not explicitly provide an individual mechanism for the Court to determine whether the information in the plaintiff's personnel file is exculpatory, it at least provides a framework for the Court to exercise its equitable power.
+First, he contends that the rule of evidence in RSA 516:36 does not apply to this proceeding because this is not a tort case and the action sounds exclusively in equity.
+Second, he argues that RSA 105:13-b does in fact provide a mechanism for the court to determine whether the information in the plaintiff's record is exculpatory.
 (Pl.'s Obj.
 Mot.
-Dismiss ¶¶ 9-11.)
-He goes on to argue that even if the Court deems the facts of the underlying alleged misconduct to be potentially exculpatory, the plaintiff's name should still be removed because the evidence is "stale."
-(Id. ¶ 25.)
-Third, the plaintiff asserts that he does state facts to support both a Fourteenth Amendment Due Process claim and a claim for violation of Part I, Articles 2 and 14 of the New Hampshire Constitution.
-(Id. ¶ 26.)
+Dismiss ¶¶ 6-7.)
+However, even if, as the defendant asserts, it does not provide an independent cause of action, RSA 105:13-b at least provides a framework for the Court to exercise its equitable power.
+(Id. ¶¶ 8-12.)
+Third, the plaintiff asserts that he does state facts giving rise to a violation of his procedural and substantive Due Process rights under the Fourteenth Amendment.
+(Id. ¶¶ 17, 20-21, 26-27.)
 Finally, the plaintiff argues that contrary to the defendant's assertions, he is not seeking monetary damages, and therefore does not need to bring his claim as a 42 U.S.C. § 1983 action.
-(Id. ¶ 42.)
-The Court will address each argument in turn.
+(Id. ¶ 33.)
+This Court will address each argument in turn.